 “Won’t it heal on its own if left alone?”
 The advisor pressed, folding his arms over his chest.
 His fingers dug into his skin, forcing him to focus on the healer’s report and not the pain the child had endured.
 “I mean, it’ll be years before whatever family takes her in has to worry about her hooking up, right?
 She’s just a kid.”

 “She’s actually fourteen, but considering the amount of neglect and malnutrition she’s undoubtedly been dealt, I can understand how you would reach that conclusion.”
-Kris pulled a thin hand-rolled cigarette from his pocket and lit it, taking a couple of hits before offering the smoke to the runner.
+Kris pulled a thin hand-rolled cigarette from his pocket and lit it, taking a couple of hits before offering the smoke to the porter.
 Chris gladly accepted, his eyes lighting up as he puffed on their shared vice.

 Mona had joined them during his explanation, plucking the cigarette from Chris’ hand as he offered it to her.
 She took two hits before offering it to her brother, coughing all the while.
 He acquiesced, taking a single drag and holding his breath as he returned the cigarette to the healer.